markbates/coffee-rails-source-maps/README.md

 Finally to see your CoffeeScript code in the Chrome console just add a `debugger` call in your code and you'll see the CoffeeScript in your console to debug.

+## Acknowledgements

+This gem is based on the following Gist: [https://gist.github.com/naan/5096056](https://gist.github.com/naan/5096056).

 ## Contributing

 1. Fork it